Chances are, when you go shopping for toothpaste you’ll notice most brands advertise “fluoride added”. But what exactly is fluoride?

 How does it work?

 Every day, your mouth goes through a series of processes called remineralization and demineralization.
-After you eat, acids in your saliva contribute to demineralization, or dissolving, of the calcium and phosphorous under the surface of the teeth.
-At other times, your saliva is less acidic and does the opposite—it restores calcium and phosphorous in a process known as remineralization.
+After you eat, acids in your food or drink contribute to demineralization, or dissolving, of the calcium and phosphorous that makes up the enamel matrix.
+At other times, when your mouth is less acidic, the opposite happens — calcium and phosphorous is restored in a process known as remineralization.
 During this process, the addition of fluoride makes the deposited minerals harder than usual.
 Teeth thus become stronger and more resistant to demineralization the next time.

 Most toothpastes on the market contain fluoride because it is an effective, easy, and inexpensive way of preventing tooth decay.
 Many cities also add fluoride to their communities’ water supplies for this purpose (1 part per million is considered optimal).